Healthcare marketing analytics 101

 This customer detailing is tantamount to the practice of audience segmentation, which simply means grouping your audience by specific shared characteristics—like grouping physicians by specialty, for example.
 Using more technical data analysis tools can help you craft more specific segments, such as physicians within the same subspecialties who have similar behavioral, educational, and professional attributes.
 And while there’s no fixed way to segment your customers, the necessary ingredients are high-quality customer data and sound technical analysis.

-Corporate buzzwords like “data-driven analytics” confound us into believing we’re dealing with Einsteinian complexities, but good analytics do the opposite: They simplify and describe succinctly the complex healthcare market with its millions of dissimilar customers.
+Corporate buzzwords like “data-driven analytics” confound us into believing we’re dealing with Einsteinian complexities, but good analytics do the opposite: They simplify and succinctly describe the complex healthcare market with its millions of dissimilar customers.
 It’s easy to test the waters by analyzing the data you already collect—and once you start, you’ll be amazed by the predictive power of data.